jomeiii/SoundPad/README.md

+# Sound Pad

-# To use it, specify the path to the folder with sounds in the config.txt file
+To use it, specify the path to the folder with sounds in the config.txt file